shoz-f/plug_mnist/README.md

 > mix run --no-halt

-and connect BROWSER to "http://localhost:5000"
+and connect your browser to "http://localhost:5000"

-enjoy!
+Let's enjoy!